jamescherti/bash-stdops/README.md

 ### System-wide installation

-To install the `bash-stdops` scripts system-wide, use the following command:
+To install `bash-stdops` scripts system-wide, use the following command:
 ```bash
 sudo make install
 ```